igorkamyshev/withease/apps/website/docs/magazine/global_variables.md

 #### UI-libraries integration

-To connect UI-library to Effector, you have to use a integration library.
+To connect UI-library to Effector, you have to use an integration library.
 For example, for React, you can use [`effector-react`](https://effector.dev/docs/api/effector-react) library.
-It supports Fork API, let's see how we can use it 👇
+It supports Fork API, let us see how we can use it 👇

 ```tsx{5}
 // app.tsx